villares/sketch-a-day/README.md

 - [Movie](2019/sketch_190617a/processing-movie.mp4)

-- Changed the radius inversion rule for a static drawing (the moving version would make the radius zero on aligned vertices)
+- Changed the radius inversion rule for a static drawing (the moving version would make the radius zero on aligned vertices).
+- Some aligned vertices visually disappear so different point circuits still produce equivalent results.

 ---